 Typically, it involves a mediator who has not only completed a significant (40 hours plus) amount of mediation training but also has a body of experience and expertise in the family law field.
-Generally, it involves only the parties and the mediator, and will usually take 2 to 3 one to two-hour sessions to achieve success.
+Generally, it involves only the parties and the mediator, and will usually take one to four-hour or eight-hour session to achieve success.

-In some places, mediation of custody issues is mandatory.
-The rule is designed to get the parties to realize that they must take responsibility for what is going to happen with their children in the future.
-Certain cases, for example, those involving domestic violence, or a parent taking off with the kids, are exceptions.
+Mediation of custody issues is mandatory in Houston, Harris County, Texas, and Fort Bend County, Texas, and other Texas courts prior to trial.
+This rule is designed to allow parties to take responsibility for what is going to happen with their children in the future.
+For emergency cases, such as those involving domestic violence, or a parent taking off with the kids, are exceptions.

 Preparing for your child custody mediation session

 A good child custody attorney will spend the time necessary to acquaint you with the mediation process, and its positives and negatives.
 A custody attorney will help you develop an approach to the process and a reasonable settlement position concerning the parenting issues presented.
 You need to know that the mediator is going to lean on the “weak” party, in an attempt to get that individual to buckle and thereby reach an agreement.